Updated: Oct 19

 Coping with the loss of a loved one who has died isn’t easy.
-Losing a loved one, no matter how old or young is a painful and sorrowful experience.
+Losing someone we love, no matter how old or young is a painful and sorrowful experience.
 Each comes with its own trove of treasured memories, reminding us of moments of joy, happiness, love, and special times spent with that person.

-Grief is an experience that one learns to live with and take with them for the rest of their lives.
+Grief is an experience that one learns to live with and take with one for the rest of their life.

 By honoring the loss of a loved one, you’re remembering their specialness.
 It can also be a deeply personal and intense way of coping with the loss while releasing the pain.

 A friend of mine ended up fostering her best friend’s six-year-old daughter when the little girl’s mother died unexpectedly.
 To help ease this little girl’s pain, my friend created a memory box for her.
 In it, she put photographs of the little girl’s mom as well as her favorite jewelry, trinkets, and other memorabilia.